Brand Momentum

 = $32,175 + $91,163 + $1,275,000 = $1,398,338

-Will the brand actually post a financial result of $1.4M?
-Instead of the anticipated $1.5M?
-Without a real world context – it’s a matter of sophistry – but we should be seeing a negative adjustment to the base line given the scenario we’ve just outlined.
-How accurate that adjustment is – will depend on future brand formula response specific calibrations.
-The real value to the enterprise however lies in having a causal understanding of its actions on the promises kept, broken or strained.
+Will the brand actually post a financial result of $1.4M instead of the anticipated $1.5M?
+Without a real world context, it’s a matter of sophistry.
+We would anticipate a negative adjustment given the scenario we’ve just outlined, the accuracy of that adjustment is dependent on future calibrations.
+However the real value to the enterprise lies in having a causal understanding of its actions on the promises kept, broken or strained.

 Conclusion

-This model endeavors to provide a prescriptive foundation to understanding the consequences of the actions/experiences customers have with their brands from the standpoint of a momentum paradigm.
+This model endeavours to provide a prescriptive foundation to understanding the consequences of the actions and experiences customers have with their brands using a momentum paradigm.

 Notations: